 Within the communities we work, medical, dental, and social services are very limited.
-This lack of access causes many treatable health issues to go unchecked.
+This lack of access causes many treatable health issues to go unchecked and untreated.

 In addition to regular health and hygiene training, each school has a medical clinic that is open to the community for two hours per week.
 These clinics host approximately 3,000 patient-doctor consultations annually and are provided by EYC’s medical team and partners, comprised of part-time medical professionals and medical student volunteers.

 Through a partner organization, all EYC students have access to dental services.
-Roughly 2,000 appointments occur annually for everything from cleanings to fillings to extractions to root canals.
+Roughly 2,000 appointments occur annually, and appointments range from cleanings to fillings to extractions to root canals.